-The founding director of the CITRIS Policy Lab and UC Berkeley associate research professor demystifies emerging technology to help lawmakers create responsible policy.
+The founding director of the CITRIS Policy Lab and UC Berkeley associate adjunct professor demystifies emerging technology to help lawmakers create responsible policy.

 “I’ve learned an incredible amount.
 The people are so inspiring, and the work we do is helping to build a more responsible world in how we use information technology.”